eSafety

 Digital Den Success

-On Tuesday 25th November, 12 year 8 pupils travelled to Newport to take part in a ‘Digital Den’ event.
+On Tuesday 25th November, Mrs Smith and Miss Jones and 12 year 8 pupils travelled to Newport to take part in a ‘Digital Den’ event.
 This was the culmination of a project that they have been involved in since year 7, working with a representative of the charity Platfform, and in conjunction with NSPCC, to raise awareness of the importance of staying safe online.
 The pupils worked in two teams to create a resource that could be shared with other pupils in school to promote understanding of how to stay safe online.

 Team one, Guardians of the Web (Gwarcheidwaid y We), designed characters that could be used in an online game, encouraging pupils to complete missions which were designed to highlight online safety.
 The team members were Rosemary Agg, Micah Bain, Iwan Bennett-Wilson, Florence Court, Elsie Haynes-Griffiths, Emilia Preston and Jakub Stasinowski.